Have you ever played Hero Academy?

 RE: Have you ever played Hero Academy?

+(08-04-2012 01:34 PM)worldfamous Wrote:(08-04-2012 12:42 PM)saikyo Wrote: Hero Academy is lame in my opinion.
+I tried it.
+Spamming all your moves into 1 unit is pretty cheap.
 Being used to strategy games with mechanics like Advance Wars and the like, the HA ability to move a single unit multiple times really threw me off at first, and seemed imbalanced.
 As I got better, though, it became clear that it's balanced just fine around the mechanic.
 It's a defining feature of HA gameplay that sets it apart, not a flaw or an imbalance.
+I whole heartily agree, thou, that HA would be 10 times better with skill-based matchmaking and replays like Outwitters has.
+Hopefully the developers start trying to one up each other with feature improvements so we can benefit from the competition. |

 08-06-2012, 06:51 PM